calderona/GenerateMC/README.md

 scram_arch=slc6_amd64_gcc481
 cmssw_version=CMSSW_7_1_30
 ```
-Note: this depends on the MC production campaign
+Note: this depends on the MC production campaign.
+Usually you should take the default specified in https://twiki.cern.ch/twiki/bin/view/CMS/QuickGuideMadGraph5aMCatNLO

 4) Launch the gridpacks production
 ```